sradhass88/A-Project-on-Customer-Churn-Prediction-in-Telecom-using-Machine-learning/README.md

 # A-Project-on-Customer-Churn-Prediction-in-Telecom-using-Machine-learning
-This project aims to predict customer churn in the telecom industry using machine learning techniques.
-By analyzing customer data such as service usage, contract details, and demographic information, we build predictive models to identify customers at risk of leaving.
+This project aims to predict customer churn in the telecommunications industry using machine learning techniques.
+By analyzing customer demographics, service usage patterns, contract details, and payment behaviors, we build predictive models that help identify customers at high risk of churning, enabling proactive retention strategies.

 # Model Prediction and Deployment

 Here’s a snapshot of the customer churn prediction interface: